tolauwae/phd-thesis/src/foundations/foundations.typ

 === A brief history of formal debuggers

-To our knowledge, the earliest attempt at formally defining a debugger-like system is by #cite(form: "prose", <bahlke86>). // todo ...
+To our knowledge, the earliest attempt at formally defining a debugger-like system is by #cite(form: "prose", <bahlke86:psg>). // todo ...

+// todo should cite zhu01:formal too no?

-Another early attempt used PowerEpsilon @zhu91 @zhu92 to describe the source mapping used in a debugger as a denotational semantics for a toy language that can compile to a toy instruction set @zhu01.
+Another early attempt used PowerEpsilon @zhu91:higher-order @zhu92:program to describe the source mapping used in a debugger as a denotational semantics for a toy language that can compile to a toy instruction set @zhu01:denotational.
 While an interesting formalization, it does not say anything about the debugging operations themselves or their correctness.

-The work by #cite(form: "prose", <li12>) focussed on automatic debuggers.
+The work by #cite(form: "prose", <li12:formal>) focussed on automatic debuggers.
 Its formalization is based on a kernel of the C language, and defines operational semantics for tracing, and for backwards searching based on those traces.
 The work proofs that its trace and search operations terminate, but defines no general correctness criteria.